Media Contact: (202) 789‑5200

 The Wall Street Journal

-The prizewinner will be announced in April next year and the award will be presented at the Milton Friedman Prize for Advancing Liberty Biennial Dinner on May 15, 2008 at the Waldorf‐Astoria Hotel, New York City.
+The prizewinner will be announced in April and the award will be presented at the Milton Friedman Prize for Advancing Liberty Biennial Dinner on May 13, 2010 at the Washington Hilton, Washington, D.C.